azzamsa/zman/README.md

 json = true
 ```

+### Other tools

 See [more examples](examples/) to learn other variations.

-If you like `zman` to support your favourite status-bar, please open the issue
+If you like `zman` to support your favorite status-bar, please open the issue
 with the valid input of your status-bar.
 In i3status-rust
 the valid input it would be `{"icon": "ICON", "state": "STATE", "text": "YOURTEXT"}`.